SrijanDeo-DA-DS/identify-profitable-customers/README.md

 identify-profitable-customers
 ==============================

-This project aims to help business understand their Customers and increase CLV, targetted campaigning and retaining profitable customers by reducing Churn.
+This project aims to help business understand their Customers and increase CLV, aid targeted campaigning and retaining profitable customers by reducing Churn.
 There are 4 modules : -
 1. **Data Analytics** : Understand your customer's demographics like Age/ Spending score/ Total income etc. in a comprehensive way and strategize your business around it
 2. **Predictor** : If ever in doubt for a customer, use this tool to predict if a particular Customer will be profitable for your business or not.
 This is trained on the historic customer database and their behaviour
 3. **Explainability** : Get detailed insights and root level reasons as to why a particular customer was tagged as 'Profitable' or 'Non-Profitable' by our model, what all features were important for the decision.